rakshita-vijay/oops-project/README.md

 ## 2. Technology Stack and Language

-The application is built entirely in **Java**, leveraging the robust Swing framework for GUI development[2].
+The application is built entirely in **Java**, leveraging the robust Swing framework for GUI development.
 This choice provides several advantages:

   - **Platform Independence**: Runs on any system with Java Runtime Environment
   - **Rich GUI Components**: Utilizes Swing's comprehensive widget library
   - **Event-Driven Architecture**: Implements responsive user interactions through event listeners
   - **Layered Rendering**: Uses JLayeredPane for sophisticated visual layering of components

-The codebase follows Java best practices with clear method separation, proper exception handling, and comprehensive user input validation[2].
+The codebase follows Java best practices with clear method separation, proper exception handling, and comprehensive user input validation.

 ---

 ## 3. Repository Structure

-The project maintains a clean, organized structure that separates code from assets effectively[1][3]:
+The project maintains a clean, organized structure that separates code from assets effectively:

 ```
 oops-project/